-Annelida - Overview, Types, Examples
+Annelida - Overview, Types, Examples, Anatomy and Physiology of Annelids

-Annelida - Overview, Types, Examples
+Annelida - Overview, Types, Examples, Anatomy and Physiology of Annelids

-Edited By Irshad Anwar | Updated on Sep 18, 2024 01:22 PM IST
+Edited By Irshad Anwar | Updated on Nov 13, 2024 02:19 PM IST

-Definition Of Phylum Annelida
+Definition of Phylum Annelida

-Characteristics Of Annelids
+General Characteristics of Annelids

 • The term 'Annelida' is derived from the Latin term annulus, which implies small rings.
 This phylum contains the animals that are also called 'Ringworms'.